sdsc/cluster-guide/RollTests.rst

+..
+Roll testing should be included as a primary step in the roll
+	installation sequence.
+These are good tests and can be complimented by others.
+Roll tests with errors, if documented, should include explanation and/or solutions.

 Debugging your Roll Installations
 *********************************
 There are a few ways that you can test whether or not a roll has been successfully installed on a cluster.
 These debugging methods are discussed in detail on the Rocks Clusters documentation site listed below.